akazemian/personal_profile/_pages/about.md

 Hi!

 I’m a first year PhD student at Stanford Univesity.
-I'm interested in how humans understand the world, and how to develop AI that does so more efficeintly.
-Using our senses, we extract meaningful information from our surroundings with incredible ease and efficiency, despite the high noise level in real world data.
-We encode this information in such a way that enables learning and generalization in new situations without the need for millions of training examples.
-I hope to understand these abilities using brain-inspired deep learning models.
-Currently, I'm working with my advisors <a href="https://lauragwilliams.github.io/">Dr. Laura Gwilliams</a> and <a href="https://stanford.edu/~yamins/">Dr. Dan Yamins</a> on computational models of speech and language.
+I'm interested in how humans process sensory information give rise to higher level concepts and meaning, and to develop AI that emulates this ability more efficiently.
+Currently, I'm working with my advisors <a href="https://lauragwilliams.github.io/">Dr. Laura Gwilliams</a> and <a href="https://stanford.edu/~yamins/">Dr. Dan Yamins</a> on deep learning models of speech and language.

 Prior to this, I completed my Masters in Cognitive Science at Johns Hopkins University, where I worked with <a href="https://cogsci.jhu.edu/directory/michael-bonner/">Dr. Michael Bonner</a> on understanding the representations and algorithms of primate visual cortex by studying the properties of high dimensional untrained vision models.